Technical articles about the Genode OS Framework

 The article explores the mechanisms of the ARM virtualization extensions and describes how Genode's custom base-hw kernel was turned into a microhypervisor.

-The article covers the first steps of enabling Genode to run on seL4.
-It describes the integration of the kernel code with Genode's source tree and the steps taken to create a minimalistic root task that runs on the kernel.
+The first article describes the integration of the kernel code with Genode's source tree and the steps taken to create a minimalistic root task that runs on the kernel.
 It is full of hands-on information about the methodology of such a porting effort and describes the experience with using the kernel from the perspective of someone with no prior association with the seL4 project.

 The second part of the article series examines the seL4 kernel interface with respect to synchronous inter-process communication and the management of virtual memory.